Eliza Harvey (journalist)

 Eliza Harvey (née Blue) (born 1984) is an Australian journalist, television producer, and presenter.

-She is best known for hosting Weekend Breakfast on ABC TV, but is also the current executive producer of Q+A, and is a journalist who has reported from Indonesia and the Middle East, also working as a communications advisor for the United Nations while in Lebanon.
+She is best known for hosting Weekend Breakfast on ABC TV, but was also the last executive producer of Q+A and The Drumb, and is a journalist who has reported from Indonesia and the Middle East, also working as a communications advisor for the United Nations while in Lebanon.

+Harvey is currently associate editor and series producer of Rampart News since early 2026.

 Early life and education

 Eliza Harvey was born in 1984 as Eliza Blue to ABC presenter Geraldine Doogue and journalist Tim Blue.
 She graduated the University of Sydney (USYD) in Sydney, New South Wales, with a Bachelor of Arts degree, majoring in history and politics.
 While completing her degree at USYD she continued working as a producer on various programs at Sydney radio stations.
 She then worked for the Sydney bureau of Kyodo News while studying for a Master's degree in Political science.